arangodb/docs/3.12/appendix-deprecated.md

   it is much more useful.

 - **Database target version REST API**:
-  The endpoint `/_admin/database/target-version` is deprecated in favor of the more general version API under `/_admin/version`.
+  The `GET /_admin/database/target-version` is deprecated in favor of the more general version API with the endpoint `GET /_api/version`.
 The endpoint may be removed in a future version of ArangoDB.

 - **Replication logger-follow REST API**: